Green Home Grants 2025: What Support is Available for Landlords?

 To apply for free insulation, investors will need to head to the Government’s online eligibility checker.
 They’ll need to identify who their energy supplier is, along with their personal details.
 So long as they’re eligible, they should be contacted by their supplier within a few days to get the ball rolling.

 Some of the UK’s biggest energy suppliers participate in this scheme, including British Gas, EDF Energy, and Octopus Energy.
-There are many elements to this scheme though, and so landlords will likely need to make sure they know its ins-and-outs before moving forward.
+There are many elements to this scheme though, and so landlords may need to make sure they know its ins-and-outs before moving forward.

 blog divider bottom